-No member of the Group Management was granted a loan during the reporting year.
+No member of Group Management was granted a loan during the reporting year.
 No loans were outstanding at the end of the year under review.

-SHAREHOLDINGS OF THE MEMBERS OF THE BOARD OF DIRECTORS AND GROUP MANAGEMENT IN 2016
+SHAREHOLDINGS OF THE MEMBERS OF THE BOARD OF DIRECTORS AND GROUP MANAGEMENT IN 2018

-At the end of 2016, members of the Board of Directors held a total of 3,292 bearer shares of Sika AG (2015: 3,392).
-At the end of 2016, members of the Group Management held a total of 5,795 bearer shares of Sika AG (2015: 6,205).
+At the end of 2018, members of the Board of Directors held a total of 206,240 bearer shares of Sika AG (2017: 197,520).
+At the end of 2018, members of Group Management held a total of 160,680 bearer shares of Sika AG (2017: 178,920).
 This figure includes both privately acquired shares and those allocated under the Group's compensation schemes.
-Because of the new composition of Group Management, the figures cannot be compared on an exact basis.

-At the end of 2016, members of the Board of Directors and of Group Management do not hold any options.
+At the end of 2018, members of the Board of Directors and of Group Management did not hold any options.

-Information regarding participations of the Board of Directors and Group Management in Sika AG can be found in the Sika AG Financial Statements (on page 149 of the download version of this report).
+Information regarding participations of the Board of Directors and Group Management in Sika AG can be found in the Sika AG Financial Statements (on page 157 of the download version of this report).

-EQUITY OVERHANG AND DILUTION AS OF DECEMBER 31, 2016
+EQUITY OVERHANG AND DILUTION AS OF DECEMBER 31, 2018

-In total as of December 31, 2016, the equity overhang, defined as the total number of share units and restricted shares outstanding divided by the total number of outstanding shares (2,151,199 bearer shares and 2,333,874 registered shares) amounts to 12,993 units, representing 0.29%.
+In total as of December 31, 2018, the equity overhang, defined as the total number of share units and blocked shares outstanding divided by the total number of outstanding shares (141,781,160 registered shares) amounts to 534,690 units, 0.38%.

-The company's "burn rate," defined as the number of equities (restricted share and share units) granted in 2016 (3,722 units) divided by the total number of common shares outstanding is 0.08%.
+The company's "burn rate," defined as the number of equities (shares and share units) granted in 2018 (165,060 units) divided by the total number of common shares outstanding is 0.12%.